agagula3git/react-redux-todo_app/README.md

 # ReactJs | Redux - Building a Todo-List Application

+## General Info
+This project guides you through the set up and development of a simple todo-list application using Redux to manage its state.
+Through this web application, users can create a new todo-item with three properties: title, description, and status, see a list of all todo-items and change the status of a todo.
+For example, a todo may move from Unstarted, to In Progress, and finally to Completed.

+The layout of home page is given by the following image:

 ## Getting Started with Create React App
 Create React App is a command line interface (CLI) tool that will create relatively simple, production-ready React application.
 There're two different ways to install your production-ready React application.
 You can do it in a single step by running the following command at the prompt: